EddOliver/EffiSend/README.md

 App Screens:

 Thanks to the Rapyd APIs we can manage users, such as registration, login and KYC of our app.
+(Rapyd is the world's largest payment processor system: https://www.rapyd.net/)

 <img src="https://i.ibb.co/BBWQ33m/Screenshot-1638060296.png">